pdk1399/cocos-playable/README.md

 - Google: Use build Mintegral with version 3.8.3

 # Build Compress
+- Not choice all scene to build, it will increase size build.
+For some reason, cocos build will pack all assets in project, even not used in scene build, so check out spine, image and script for remove them if not necessary.
 - Image (include image of spine): With size >=150KB can be called heavyly and should compress.
 - Spine: Don't export skin, animation & images attach to slot (check in *.png with *.json file after export) that not used in scene, and not export as binary.
 - Tile: Any tile sprite import into tile file *.tmx will make it heavier, remove any tile assets that don't used in scene.